Codecademy/docs/content/language-agnostic/encyclopedia/what-is-a-comment?.md

 ## Uses

-How best to make use of comments is subject to dispute; different commentators have offered varied and sometimes opposing viewpoints.
+How best to make use of comments is subject to dispute.
 Here are some common ways comments are used:

 ### Code Description